 If racism is affecting your mental health, you are certainly not alone.
 Acknowledging how you feel and sharing it is a key first step.
 You may find it helpful to talk to friends who can understand your experience or join a supportive group.
 As with other forms of trauma, racial trauma can also be explored safely through counselling sessions.

 Counselling can help you uncover and build your resilience, learn how to practice self-care and encourage you to explore your identity.
 Reconnecting with the positive aspects of your ethnic identity for example can be helpful, allowing you to feel pride in who you are.
-If you are experiencing imposter syndrome, (feeling as if you don’t belong where you are, a phenomenon that BAME communities can be particularly vulnerable to), a counsellor can help you unpick this and boost self-esteem.
+If you are experiencing imposter syndrome, (feeling as if you don’t belong where you are, a phenomenon that people of the global majority can be particularly vulnerable to), a counsellor can help you unpick this and boost self-esteem.

 Working with a counsellor who specialises in this type of support or who has an innate understanding can be especially supportive.
 Take your time to find a counsellor who resonates with you and remember all counselling sessions are confidential and judgment-free.